dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 ## Multidimensional value
 Money is one dimensional.
 With LLMs able to account in every possible dimension, new means of appraisal are possible - ones with more color.

+## User improved software
+User led software design.
+Tech is already based highly on feedback from customers, which should be rewarded.
+Training data or instructions for ML are another kind of feedback, and that too should be dispersed to customers.
+Whenever users do something manual, we should record that and benefit an AI model that is shared back to all the users.
+Then when new users pay, the contributors should get paid.